corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-file.md

 ### Infra VMs setup

-`vmInfra1` and `vmInfra2` are hosting infrastructural processes which enable nodes to perform in/out communication with the rest of Corda Network.
+`vmInfra1` and `vmInfra2` are hosting infrastructural processes which enable nodes to perform in/out communication with the rest of the Corda network.

 The following process will be hosted by each of the VMs: